 Application deadline: Completed applications that are received by Jan.
 6 will receive full consideration for admissions and assistantship funding.
 Normally, admissions decisions are made and notifications given by mid April.

-Justin Dimmel, Assistant Professor of Mathematics Education and Instructional Technology
+Justin Dimmel, Associate Professor of Mathematics Education and Instructional Technology

 Elizabeth Hufnagel, Associate Professor of Science Education

 Asli Sezen-Barrie, Associate Professor of Curriculum, Assessment and Instruction

 Michael C. Wittmann, Professor of Physics